 It’s a cool way to move your body — it definitely has you channeling an Olympic skater when you get into it.

 I found the Brrrn Board to be a really fun and unique cardio activity.
-As someone who has been doing strength training while staring at the same wall in my house for a year and a half, it provided a new way to do standard exercises that can get boring and repetitive.
+As someone who has been doing strength training while staring at the same wall in my house for two years, it provided a new way to do standard exercises that can get boring and repetitive.
 It’s also just a cool way to move your body — you feel like you're channeling an Olympic skater when you get into it.
 I also liked how it's low-impact, and how it enabled me to do certain moves I usually shy away from because of knee pain.

 The board definitely fired up my core and mimicked using those “discs of hell” (as I lovingly refer to them) that you may have used in a fitness class before.
 The sliding motion allowed me to get much deeper into core exercises like mountain climbers than I can on solid ground.
 I also liked that you can control the intensity of the workout, making it harder by increasing your speed and easier by slowing down and using suggested modifications to strength exercises.